Hendrixer/fullstack-v2-instructions/lessons/08-dashboard-home/E-task-card.md

-Next is the task card
+Next is the task card.
+Create `/components/TaskCard.tsx`:

-Create `/components/TaskCard.tsx`

 ```ts
 import { getUserFromCookie } from "@/lib/auth";